peopleware/openapi/resource/search-index.md

 query parameter).
 This is inserted as `href` _without the `at` query parameter_ in the index search document at the top level, and as `href` in the search index document `content`, with the `at` query parameter.

-#### Content

-The `content` is what will be returned to a client when a search matches.
-The client uses the `content` to show search results quickly, without, or with limited extra service calls, and to allow click-through to the details of a found resource.
-It is the `content` of the retrieved search document, with the addition of a `href` property, so the client knows where to get the details of the found resource.

-The `content.href` is the canonical URI calculated above, including the `at` query parameter.
-In the client, the user would navigate to the indexed version of the resource, and not necessarily the latest.
-The search index is eventually consistent, and we want to show the user the same information as was used in finding the resource.

-The exact structure of the `content` property data structure is opaque for the search index and search service.
-It is a dependency of clients on the service API, expressed by the discriminator.

-The `mode` is not included in the `content`.
-The client supplies a `mode` in a search request, and only index search documents with that exact mode are returned.

 #### Other properties

 The `id` is the canonical URI, with `/` replaced by `_`, because of syntax constraints, and appended with the `mode`.